wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 instructions via wires &hellip; or, in the modern day, via wireless links).*

-*So you wire it all up and start 'programming it'.*
+*So you wire it all up&hellip; your potato-chip counting machine&hellip; and start 'programming it'.*

 *Programming&hellip; the microcontroller chip found soldered to the target board (Arduino Uno, Leonardo, Mega2560&hellip; or